sandervandevelde/Nanoframework-Cloud-MQTT-Broker-support/README.md

-# .NET nanoframework app with Azure EventGrid namespace MQTT support
+# .NET nanoframework app with Azure EventGrid Namespace MQTT support

 This .NET nanoframework demonstration app acts like a client for Azure EventGrid support for MQTT.